 In order for stock to be listed on AuctionsPlus, they must be assessed by an accredited Assessor.
-Assessor Accreditation is attained by attending an AuctionsPlus Assessor School (either physical or digital) and completing parallel assessments with an accredited, training endorsed Assessor, and finally completing an Accreditation exam.
+Assessor Accreditation is attained by attending an AuctionsPlus Assessor Training Course and completing parallel assessments with an accredited, training endorsed Assessor, and finally completing an Accreditation exam.

 Attending a Training Course

 Please click below to apply to attend a Training Course.

 Assessor Accreditations, and the maintaining, increasing or demoting of Assessor Status is at the discretion of AuctionsPlus.

 Sharing of your Assessor code, or use of another Assessors user code to falsely complete assessments will result in an immediate 6 month suspension.